-- The code executed in Firmware Mode is allowed to read Special Function Registers to configure the Firmware firewall and to read/write Special Function Registers used by the Firmware Operating System and the resource configuration firmware.
-Access to Special Function Registers related to hardware components is based on the access rights determined by the Special Function Registers MMU_FWCTRLL and MMU FWCTRLH. - The code executed in System Mode is allowed to access Special Function Registers to configure the MMU segmentation, Special Function Registers related to system management, Special Function Registers to configure the Firmware firewall and Special Function Registers related to hardware components. - The code executed in the User Mode is allowed to access Special Function Registers related to hardware components based on the access rights defined in the respective Memory Segment in the MMU Segment Table from which the code is actually executed 64.
+Function Registers used by the Firmware Operating System and the resource configuration firmware.
+Access to Special Function Registers related to hardware components is based on the access rights determined by the Special Function Registers MMU FWCTRLL and MMU_FWCTRLH.

+- The code executed in System Mode is allowed to access Special Function Registers to configure the MMU segmentation, Special Function Registers related to system management, Special Function Registers to configure the Firmware firewall and Special Function Registers related to hardware components. - The code executed in the User Mode is allowed to access Special Function Registers related to hardware components based on the access rights defined in the respective Memory Segment in the MMU Segment Table from which the code is actually executed 64.